 - b.
 MSA Employees are to refrain from any horseplay or any behavior in the establishment which could be categorized as inappropriate, or not in keeping with expected standards of conduct for state employees. - c.
 MSA Employees are to refrain from doing any work for the establishments such as but not limited to: washing or trimming carcasses; cleaning equipment, walls, or floors; skinning carcasses, cutting or wrapping meat; moving animals in the pens.
-Exceptions may include trimming meat when taking a sample and cleaning of the equipment you use (e.g., your knife, apron, your work space or area).
+Exceptions may include trimming meat when taking a sample and cleaning of the equipment you use (e.g., your knife, apron, your workspace or area). - d.
+MSA employees are expected to maintain and protect the confidentiality of the establishments sensitive information, including but not limited to, product formulation and processes, information included on the Z-1, sampling results, FSA outcomes and any additional information that is not available to the general public.